-Over the past half a century, The Swoosh’s trainers have sprinted over Olympic finishing lines, squeaked across NBA courts and even peppered the Fashion Week front row.
-It’s no wonder the whole world wants a slice of the action, but when it comes to picking the best pair of Nike trainers for you, then the options can be dizzying.
+Over the past 50 years, NIke's trainers have been everywhere.
+They've sprinted over Olympic finishing lines, squeaked across NBA courts and appeared on the front row at Fashion Weeks worldwide.
+It’s no wonder everyone wants a slice of the action, but when it comes to picking the best pair of Nike trainers for you, then the options can be dizzying.

-Nike may have released countless trainer styles over the years, but certain ones stand out from the crowd.
+Nike has released countless trainer styles over the years, but certain ones stand out from the crowd.
 We’re talking bona-fide footwear allstars, future classics and technological trailblazers past and present.
 But maybe you love Nike shoes because they're comfy, reliable and hard-wearing and don't care as much about the iconic styles.
 Nike shoes tick all of the boxes.

 In this list, we’ve handpicked the best Nike trainers we feel are worthy of top-ten status and left it to you to decide where they rank.
 Vote for the pairs you love, downvote the ones you don't.